SamiaMehrdad/FlowFive/README.md

 *Properties:*

-    - user : This component extract information from user object and display them. user object should has .avatar( a url to user image ), .nickname and .ranking values.
+    - user : This component extract information from user object and display them. user object should have .avatar( a url to user image ), .nickname and .ranking values.

 * WaitingPlayer >    A chat bar that shows low contrast image user and a chat prompt.